amaraauguste/BC-CISC-7900-SPRING-2025/Image to Prompt Generator/README.md

 - **templates/image_to_prompt_generator.html:** The HTML template for the web interface.
 - **config.txt:** To hold the NOVITA API Key for API authentication.

-## Sample HTML Design

-The application uses a simple yet elegant HTML form to facilitate image uploads and displays the results in a friendly layout.
-The stylesheet embedded in the HTML provides a clean and responsive design.

 ## Example Flow

 1. User uploads an image.